rhuygen/f-fee-tui/ROADMAP.md

 ## Monitoring

-- [ ] Monitoring is a background thread that currently connects to the F-DPU and the DATA_DISTRIBUTION_PORT.
-We also need monitoring on the MONITORING_PORT
+- [x] Monitoring is a background thread that connects to the F-DPU and the DATA_DISTRIBUTION_PORT.
+- [ ] Do we also need monitoring on the MONITORING_PORT?
 - [ ] Should we provide a mechanism to request updates from the monitoring at regular intervals (say 2.5s) instead of letting the Monitoring thread handle this.
 We could do this with the following line (add in on_mount() after starting the thread).
 The poll interval can be a setting of the App.
 	```python
 	self.set_interval(self._poll_interval, self._monitoring_thread.schedule_update)